Las Vegas schools open | Las Vegas Snow 2019 | LVRJ

 Students in Clark County won’t have a snow day after all, the Clark County School District, announced Thursday morning.

 “All CCSD schools and departments will operate as normal today throughout the county,” Melinda Malone, CCSD public information officer said in a news release around 4:45 am.
 “Student and employee safety is our top priority and CCSD officials have consulted with local agencies and emergency managers throughout the county.
 All reports indicate that it is safe to drive on the roads.
-We will continue to monitor the weather conditions and keep our families and community up-to-date on any changes.
-We will determine by mid-day whether to have after school activities based on weather conditions.”
+We will continue to monitor the weather conditions and keep our families and community up-to-date on any changes. ”

+The Clark County School District also announced that all scheduled school events after 4 p.m. were canceled.

+We have been informed there is a potential for freezing conditions on roads this evening.
+Therefore, all school-related activities scheduled to occur 4 p.m. or later, including all evening education classes, athletics, and other school-sponsored events, will be cancelled today.

 The College of Southern Nevada will remain open and classes will continue as scheduled, according to a Tweet posted by the school.